25Ericcheong/25Ericcheong/README.md

 - Another tool for my fitness workouts with the MERN stack as well

 <h3>Wishlist</h3>
-- A project to collect coordinates of parking spots possibly with React and Go
+- A project to collect coordinates of parking spots possibly with React and Go <br>
-- Desktop tool that saves shortcuts for user
+- Desktop tool that saves shortcuts for user to refer back to.
+I have yet to decide framework to use for this